SirRolf/DTT-MazeGenerator/README.md

 * Having a player that can walk around
 * able to play from a first person perspactive of the player and back
 * Particle effects for when you finish the maze
-* particle effects for when a new
+* particle effects for when a new Path is placed
 * Check if both width and height are filled in on generation